Great European immigration wave to Argentina: Policies promoting immigration

 Former president and thinker Domingo Faustino Sarmiento also believed that European immigration would develop Argentina.
 He argued that Argentina's great dilemma was between civilization and barbarism.
 As many thinkers of his time, he identified civilization with Europe, which he saw as the source of progress for Argentina in his famous essay "Facundo".
 While according to him, barbarism was related to the rural, the indigenous and the gaucho, whose culture was backward.
 This dilemma, according to him, could only be resolved with the triumph of "civilization" over barbarism.

+A Spanish immigrant family in the town of Arias, Córdoba.

 On October 1, 1869, during the presidency of Sarmiento, Law No. 346 on "Citizenship and Naturalization" was passed.
 The spirit of this law was to significantly ease the naturalization of foreigners into Argentina.
 The novelty was that it did not establish a distinction between Argentines and citizens for the exercise of political rights, defining Argentines as "all individuals born or to be born in the territory of the Republic, no matter the nationality of their parents" and also as "children of native Argentines who, having been born in a foreign country, opt for Argentine citizenship".
 Therefore, a strong Jus Soli and a Jus sanguinis were both established.

 During the presidency of Nicolás Avellaneda, in 1876, the Immigration and Colonization Act of 1876 was passed and promulgated.
 The law consists of 121 chapters, half of them dedicated to immigration, and the other half to colonization.
 Article 45 stated that every immigrant, provided that they "sufficiently demonstrated his good conduct and his aptitude for any industry, art or useful trade", had the right to be housed and maintained at the expense of the State for five days following his disembarkation.
 In addition, the Public Authority was also responsible for his transfer to the place in the country he chose as residence.
 On the other hand, when the immigrant so desired, he could obtain employment through the Labor Office.
 Also, if the immigrant was going to the interior of the country and there was an Immigration Commission at the destination, it had to provide the immigrant with accommodation and food for a period of up to ten days.